 Born out of both necessity and accident, the Reitz Bowl in Evansville, Indiana is one of the nation’s most historic and unique natural high school football stadiums.
-It was originally planned as a retaining wall for the new F. J. Reitz High School was founded in 1918.
+It was originally planned as a retaining wall for the new F. J. Reitz High School, founded in 1918.
 Foresight by a school member noted that with some small changes a football stadium could be created out of the retaining wall.
 In 1921, the first year in which Reitz High School was fully accredited by North Central Association, the 10,000-seat Reitz Stadium was completed.

 In 1978, Reitz Bowl was chosen to host the first DRUMS on the OHIO competition.
 It is one of the most unique stadiums for drum corps.
 With the concrete bleachers and the brick wall of the press box, the acoustics for drum corps is amazing.
 (Fiberglass seats were added on top of the concrete in 2007 for comfort.)
 Directors from all over the country have praised the sound quality.
 Along with the sound, the pitch of the stands gives a wonderful view of the corps as they perform.